jamesgeraghty/compsys_assignment_2/README.md

 > **Description**
 ---
-This is a home monitoring system that allows the user to track various data metrics acorss a number of platforms.
+This is a home monitoring system that allows the user to track various data metrics acorss a number of IoT platforms.
 A Raspberry PI model 3B is powering all the programs.

 This information is then used to trigger some smart home device.
 The data can be viewed in one place through a HTML page.
 There are a total of three programmes runnning at once.
 The first program detects motion using a PIR motion sensor attached to a camera, when motion is detected it the